-Each child can inherit up to €152,500 from Assurance Vie contracts free of French inheritance tax; that is in addition to the normal allowance of €100,000.
+Each child can inherit up to €152,500 from Assurance Vie contracts free of French inheritance tax.
+This figure is in addition to the allowance per child of €100,000.
 This means that €252,500 can be inherited effectively free of tax on the death of the first parent.
-It is important to note that each parent is taxed independently; the same scenario can happen at a later date whenever the second parent dies.
-The key in this instance is to establish the Assurance Vie contract correctly, either by setting it up as individual policies or on a joint life second death basis.
+It is important to note that each parent is taxed independently.
+The situation could be repeated on the death of the second parent.
+The key factor in this instance is to establish the Assurance Vie contract correctly.
+This can be achieved by setting it up as individual policies or on a joint life second death basis.

 This is where your financial adviser can help.
-The adviser will work with the whole family and their legal representatives in order to construct the Assurance Vie in the most tax effective way possible.
+The adviser will liaise with the family and their legal representatives to ensure that the Assurance Vie is constructed in the most tax effective way possible.
 The advice needs to be personalised, as each individual’s situation is different.

-The example above takes a relatively common place situation into account.
-Things are not always so straightforward as many people are in their second marriage and have step-children to be considered.
+The example above takes a relatively common-place situation into account.
+Things may not always be as straightforward.
+Many people are on their second marriage and have step-children to be considered.
 The process is the same, although the allowances and fractional splits are different.